 Developer Program Policies

 The developer program policies listed below play an important role in maintaining a positive experience for everyone using Chrome Web Store.
-These policies apply to the entire user experience of your application/extension, unless otherwise noted.
+These policies apply to the entire user experience of your application/extension/theme, unless otherwise noted.

 Our content policies apply to your Product's content, including any ads it shows to users and any user-generated content it hosts or links to.
 Further, they apply to any content from your developer account that is publicly displayed in Chrome Web Store, including your developer name and the landing page of your listed developer website.
 Products that include content that may not be suitable for all ages should be marked "Mature" on the Developer Dashboard.